What impact could advocacy and storytelling have on AMR?

 - Cyberbullying concerns

-Although many forms of advocacy like storytelling are voluntary and shared with the intent to help others in a similar situation, income considerations can also determine how patients and carers share their stories.
-Financial resources will impact an advocate’s ability to travel, take time off work, arrange childcare, or a carer that needs to travel with them.
+Although many forms of advocacy, such as storytelling, are voluntary and shared with the intent to help others in similar situations, financial considerations can also influence how patients and carers share their stories.
+Access to financial resources affects an advocate’s ability to travel, take time off work, arrange childcare, or cover the costs of a carer who needs to accompany them.

-Reaching the right audience can be equally challenging for those who are sharing their story which is why the idea behind participatory health events, such as the #PatientsIncluded movement established by Lucien Engelen at the REshape Center, Radboud University where patients and carers are invited to join are important.
-Medical conferences are often attended by key opinion leaders in the field which provides advocates with an opportunity to amplify their voices.
-Preferences and barriers to storytelling should however always be considered on an individual and ethical basis.
+Reaching the right audience can be equally challenging for those sharing their stories, which is why participatory health events, such as the #PatientsIncluded movement established by Lucien Engelen at the REshape Center, Radboud University, are so important.
+These initiatives invite patients and carers to take part in events, including medical conferences that are often attended by key opinion leaders in the field.
+Such opportunities allow advocates to amplify their voices.
+However, preferences and barriers to storytelling should always be considered on an individual and ethical basis.

 Vanessa Carter